 Starting university is an exciting adventure for your teen.
-But as the parent or guardian responsible for ensuring they're on track for success, it’s reasonable for you to be feeling a little anxious instead.
+But as the parent or guardian helping them stay on track, it’s natural to feel a little anxious.
 To reduce some of the burden and make preparations simpler and less stressful, we’ve put together a handy guide to help.

 Health and wellbeing

-If you have the time—and they’re open to it—try to teach them a few simple, filling and healthy meals they can make at home that won’t break the bank.
+If you have the time—and they’re open to it—try teaching your teen a few simple, filling and healthy meals they can make at home that won’t break the bank.
 Dishes like curries, stews, pasta and stir fries are all great candidates, as they’re straightforward and easily customisable to suit whatever ingredients your teen has on hand.

 Finance

-If they haven’t already, it’s essential your teen learns some basic budgeting strategies—especially if they’re moving out of the family home—like matching income against expenses, setting spending limits, and making savings goals.
+If your teen hasn’t already, it’s essential they learn some basic budgeting strategies, especially if they’re moving out of the family home.
+These include matching income against expenses, setting spending limits and making savings goals.
 There are always resources available to help, including through Moneysmart, an Australian Government initiative.

 Griffith also has a range of financial services, including emergency support, careers assistance and even a second-hand textbook exchange.